 Allow kitty to observe or explore the outside world by allowing access to window areas.
 At first, be more attentive if the window is open.
-Kitty enjoys the home environment and its comfort but, kitty may also like to explore the outside world and meet other kitty for kitty reasons.
+Kitty enjoys the home environment and its comfort but, kitty may also like to explore the outside world and meet other kitty for kitty needs.
 Kitty knows that freedom comes from within (the home).

 Not recommended.
-Use taxi.
+If necessary, use taxi.

 Kitty may offer gifts, often from the outside world (kitty 'space').
 Possible gifts are flowers, feathers, wrappers, sticks, small dead animals, moss, dried excrement.
 Kitty will leave the gift in a location which kitty-owner is sure to notice (hint: this is how you know it is a gift).
 Acknowledge the gift with a reward.
 Kitty will always accept.
 Potential rewards are snack, rubs, a box, or a piece of paper to sit on.

-This much loved kitty sound can express many things: hunger, toilet action, attention, or to tell about something in kitty-mind.
+The much loved kitty sound can express many things: hunger, toilet action, attention, or to tell about something in kitty-mind.

 You can ask kitty and kitty will show you by leading you to appropriate action.
 Patience is important for kitty communication, but very soon it becomes evident what kitty wishes to express or what kitty needs.

 Kitty can learn some words if used often in a similar context. (hint: kitty likes words with ‘s’ sounds – ‘foods’, ‘waters’, ‘snack’...)

 Kitty will often sit on or go in new objects placed in the kitty environment.
 These objets are often flat, soft, but not necessarily, as long as they are new.
 Items related to travel, as are objects which attract kitty furs.
 High places are especially interesting.

 The last information point in Kitty Index applies from the moment you welcome kitty into your home (caveat emptor).
 Remember, kitty is part of nature.
 Kitty is going to die someday.